dfelinto/blender-manual/manual/render/freestyle/view_layer/line_style/modifiers/color/curvature_3d.rst

 Curvature Min, Max
    The limits of the mapping.
-   If the current point of the stroke is at *Min Curvature* or less from the target, it will take the start point of the mapping, and conversely, if it is at *Max Curvature* or more from the target, it will take the end-point value of the mapping.
+   If the current point of the stroke is at *Min Curvature* or less from the target, it will take the start point of the mapping.
+And conversely, if it is at *Max Curvature* or more from the target, it will take the end-point value of the mapping.

 .. figure:: /images/render_freestyle_parameter-editor_line-style_modifiers_color_curvature-3d_example.png